ablaom/TumorGrowth/docs/src/quick_start.md

 # Quick start

-First, let's grab some real clinical data from Laleh et al. [(2022)](https://doi.org/10.1371/journal.pcbi.1009822) "Classical mathematical models for prediction of response to chemotherapy and immunotherapy", *PLOS Computational Biology*":
+First, let's grab some real clinical data collected in the study, Laleh et al. [(2022)](https://doi.org/10.1371/journal.pcbi.1009822) "Classical mathematical models for prediction of response to chemotherapy and immunotherapy", *PLOS Computational Biology*":